What is CBD?

 Origins of CBD

 The key difference between the two categories is the chemical composition of the plants, namely the THC content.
-While hemp has regulated maximum THC levels of ~0.3% and relatively high CBD levels, other cannabis plants have been bred with a focus on THC concentration for medical and recreational purposes, often leading to decreased concentration of CBD.
+While hemp has regulated maximum THC levels of ~0.2% and comparatively high CBD levels when farmed, other cannabis plants have been bred with a focus on THC concentration for medical and recreational purposes, often leading to a decreased concentration of CBD.

 The naturally low THC content of hemp allows for legal cultivation in most countries while providing an ideal chemical composition for the extraction of CBD.